|

 Review

-with Eddie Murphy, in his final cop-lead-role to date, battling wits with
+with Eddie Murphy, in his final cop-lead-role to date, pitting wits with

 sociopath Michael Wincott.
 Murphy's performance is more level-headed than usual,